Doro33/Spring-integration/convert-test/README.md

 ## Usage

 When you call the API, it returns a response based on the outcome of the operation.
-Each response includes a status code for clarity:
+Each response includes a convertStatus code for clarity:

 - **Code 0:** Everything worked perfectly.
 - **Code 1:** The provided URL is not valid.